 Most of us love to sleep, don’t we?
 Whether it is a long tiring day at work or a lazy Sunday noon, all we think about is enjoying some shut-eye comfortably in our bed.
 However, did you know that one out of three adults find it difficult to have a peaceful sleep at night?
 Despite endless attempts to sleep, either their work schedules don’t allow them or their busy minds won’t let them.
 In such cases, a lot of people look for supplements such as melatonin to sleep.
-However, there are a lot of myths around this amazing natural sleep-booster, we bust them all!
+However, there are a lot of rumours and melatonin myths and we are going to bust them all!

 What Is Melatonin?

 Melatonin is a hormone produced by the pineal gland in your brain.
 This hormone is produced only as a response to darkness and is inactive in the daylight.
 Hence, being exposed to light at night can affect melatonin production.

 As natural as melatonin is, our ability to produce it diminishes due to several factors such as:

 - Nonstop flights or traveling to a place with different time zone

 Melatonin is likely to be used by people who have trouble falling asleep, have very diverse work hours or jet lag.

 One of the most common myths about melatonin is that melatonin is NOT a sleeping pill, it’s just one of the many chemicals your body releases daily.
 It doesn’t make your body fall asleep it just gives a signal to your brain that it’s time to sleep.
 Hence, melatonin supplements make it easier for you to sleep rather than forcing your body to fall asleep.

 There are a lot of melatonin misconceptions that suggest that melatonin supplements are addictive.
 However, it is safe for adults in both short term and long term use, even when taken in high dosage.
 Studies have shown that it is also given to several medical and surgical patients, and has worked well without any signs of addiction.